jackstapleton/rdb-autoscaling/whitepaper.md

 * Compute
 * Random-access memory (RAM)

-Scaling storage for our kdb+ databases can be relatively simple in the cloud as the size or the number of storage volumes can just be increased as the database grows.
+Scaling storage for our kdb+ databases can be relatively simple in the cloud.
+As the database grows we can provision extra storage volumes for our instances, or increase the size of the ones currently in use.

 Alternatively an elastic file system could be used.
-Amazon EFS is one example, it essentially gives unlimited storage capacity.
+Amazon EFS is one example, it is a network file system (NFS) fully managed by AWS.
-Cost-wise you only pay for what you use and the file system's throughput scales up as you write more data.
+As files are added to EFS AWS will automatically scale the size and throughput of the file system so you will only pay for what you use.

 Reading and writing data are prime use cases for scaling compute power within a kdb+ application.
 Scaling compute for reading has been covered by Rebecca Kelly in her blog post [Kx in the Public Cloud: Autoscaling using kdb+](https://kx.com/blog/kx-in-the-public-cloud-auto-scaling-using-kdb).